Fabxx/GSG/README.md

 - If you need to auto sort, put all files and covers in the same folder.
 The files must have the same names.

+- Games that require specific prefix must have the same name folder as in the script to be detected.

 # How to use (shell file)

 - Give execution permission: `chmod +x generator.sh`